Drug & Alcohol Rehab Dorset & Near Dorset

 Rehab doesn’t have to negatively impact your career in the long run.
 It does require you to take time off work, but it may well lead to better career prospects in the future.

-Get treatment sooner, and reap the benefits faster.
+Get rehab treatment sooner, and reap the benefits faster.

 We also advise you to keep this attitude as you progress through treatment.
 Employment is one of the main reasons people leave rehab early, and this is a tragedy in terms of relapse rates.

-Most people don’t have to worry about losing their job for going to rehab in Dorset.
+Most people don’t have to worry about losing their job to go to rehab in Dorset.
 If you’re unsure of how it would impact you, read your company policy or speak to Citizen’s Advice [75].

 What happens on the last day of rehab in Dorset?